 Yes!
 It was ALL of me, Your Honour… North-Lee, South-Lee, East-Lee & West-Lee.

 So I’m a contradiction in nearly every aspect, and yet I find it reasonable under the circumstances.
-My particular style of living came from an odd-interest coupled with my diverse environment, and I now thank God that I’m able to embrace it.
+My particular style of living came from an odd-interest (from odd genes) coupled with my diverse environment, and I now thank God that I’m able to embrace it.
 Or at least a good part of me does.

 I can’t escape ‘ignorance’ no matter how hard I try.
 It is transmitted from all angles in all generations across at least one aspect or another.
 Thus, my exposure to other humans growing up means that I will also end up taking less important thoughts way too seriously, while stuff that I should take with more care gets overlooked.